-We’ve been dedicated to our mission since 1979 – celebrating our 40th Anniversary in 2019!
+We’ve been dedicated to our mission since 1979.
+That’s more than 40 years!
 Since then, our organization has grown to serving more than 14,500 infants, children, young adults, and families each year.

 Incorporated as the “Council on Child Abuse and Neglect of Palm Beach County, Inc.,” a group of concerned citizens from varying backgrounds band together to:

 - Prevent child abuse and neglect